Etherpod/Ship-Enhancements/README.md

 ![Ship Enhancements banner](banner.png)

 Ship Enhancements adds way too much stuff to the ship, all of which you can find in the mod settings menu.
+Any changes to the ship will be applied on the next loop.
 Experiment and have fun!

 To answer some questions you may have...